Acadia Parish coronavirus cases spike nearly 150% in less than two weeks

 New coronavirus cases in Acadiana slowed to a trickle on Wednesday, with only three new cases reported across the seven-parish region.
 There w…

 State officials on May 19 reported that outbreaks among migrant workers living in close quarters at three crawfish farms had resulted in 100 new cases.
-They have since declined to provide any updated information, or to identify the facilities.
+Officials have since declined to provide any updated information on the outbreaks, or to identify the facilities.
 Acadia Parish has recorded 236 new cases since May 14, meaning that parish's total case count has increased 148% in less than two weeks.

 Officials said in a statement the new Acadia cases reported Tuesday are "related to outbreaks in work sites in the region."
 They did not immediately respond to a query as to whether the statement referred to the three crawfish farms previously mentioned, or if outbreaks have been identified at other work sites.